Serjpinski/strudel-editor/README.md

-# strudel-music
+# strudel-editor
-Music generated with Strudel
+Simple editor for making music with Strudel

 ## Project Setup